eltay89/eltay89.github.io/_posts/2025-08-19-understanding-linear-regression.md

 Linear regression is the foundation of many ML models, so understanding **how $b_0$ and $b_1$ are derived** is key before moving to more complex algorithms like neural networks.

----

-If you want, I can **also create a small diagram showing the line fitting points visually**, which makes the math much easier to grasp.

-Do you want me to make that diagram?